Opinions expressed by Entrepreneur contributors are their own.

 Change your perspective

 Instead of avoiding them, view obstacles as opportunities to improve.
 Panic and fear in the face of struggle can feel normal.
 Fail once, and you can easily fall into the trap of believing you’ll always fail.
 There were times I wasn’t taking pay, and some of my employees weren’t either.
 It would have been so easy to lose my mind in the fear of worst-case scenarios.
-So, I changed my perspective from helplessness in the face of a challenge to learned industriousness through overcoming them.
+So, I changed my perspective from helplessness in the face of a challenge to learned industriousness through overcoming them and embracing them as opportunities.

 When you can separate the thoughts that cause fear from those creating solutions, you have greater control over handling problems.
 I’ve freaked out on people who needed to pay late, but this does nothing to get anyone to pay sooner.
 As long as my only solution was to complain about how helpless I was, I lived in a monthly cycle of fear that someone might not pay.
 Once I took an industrious perspective, I saw this challenge as an opportunity to take greater control of my business.